 Don’t Wait to Get the Help You Need

 Painkiller addiction is a medical disease.
 In the immediate short-term, a Vicodin addiction can keep you from following through on your commitments, showing up on time for work and being actively present with your family and friends.
 Physically, it represses your breathing and, if you take too much, you can overdose and slip into a coma or die.
 In the long-term, narcotic use can cause your liver and kidneys to malfunction and create permanent damage to your respiratory system.
 Years of chronic use of drugs like Vicodin can effectively destroy your career and your relationships.
 Any one of these makes Vicodin detox necessary.

 Why is Treatment so Important?

 Vicodin is a highly addictive drug that can wreak havoc on an individual’s heath, as well as their personal life.
 Individuals who develop a Vicodin addiction will put the drug before everything else in their lives, going so far as to lie to doctors or even steal in order to support their habit.
 Vicodin addiction helps individuals address the root causes of their addiction, and teaches them how to more effectively cope with the environment “triggers” and stressors that lead to the behavior.
 Armed with these new tools, the individual can begin to live a healthier life and break the cycle of addiction forever.

 Michael’s House helps Vicodin addicts regain control of their lives.
-From this luxury residential addiction treatment facility in Palm Springs, California men and women receive care from some of the finest professionals in the industry.
-If you or someone you love is suffering from a Vicodin addiction, contact Michael’s House today.
+From this residential addiction treatment facility in Palm Springs, California men and women receive care from some of the finest professionals in the industry.
+If you or someone you love is suffering from a Vicodin addiction, contact Michael’s House today at 760-548-4032.

 Speak with an Admissions Coordinator 760-548-4032